 LG, known primarily for their OLED display technology, has been heavily promoting their new LCD technology called “Nano Cell” recently.
 The exact inner workings are a closely held secret, but it is sure creating a buzz.

-What is LG’s Nanocell?
-LG’s NanoCell displays use a combination of two technologies.
+What is LG’s Nanocell TV?
+LG’s NanoCell TV displays use a combination of two technologies.
 First is the IPS LCD screens that allow for a wide viewing angle.
 Second is particles built into the screen to absorb unwanted light wavelengths, allowing for a broader color range.

 The actual Nano Cell technology is a proprietary secret that LG doesn’t want its competitors to know.
 This is basically all that LG says about the technology: